glutanimate/anki-addon-builder/README.md

 #### Platform Support

-`aab` has only been tested on Linux so far, but it should also work on other POSIX-compliant environments like macOS.
+`aab` has only been tested on Linux so far, but it might also work on other POSIX-compliant environments like macOS.

 ### Installation

-#### Installation Requirements
+#### Requirements

 `aab` requires a proper development environment in order to work correctly.
 Please refer to [Anki's documentation](https://github.com/dae/anki/blob/master/README.development) for information on how to set this up for Anki 2.1.

-#### Installing from Source
+#### Installing from pip

-Installing `aab` itself should be fairly quick and simple thanks to `pip`:
+    pip install aab

-    # Installing from master
+#### Installing from master

     pip install --upgrade git+https://github.com/glutanimate/anki-addon-builder.git

-    # Installing a specific release
-    pip install --upgrade git+https://github.com/glutanimate/anki-addon-builder.git@v0.1.0

 ### Usage

-You can get an overview of all supported actions by accessing the built-in help option:
+You can get an overview of all supported actions by accessing the built-in help:

 ```
 $ aab -h